ropnop/windapsearch/README.md

 also, after I wrote the majority of this tool I discovered a very similar project here: https://github.com/CroweCybersecurity/ad-ldap-enum Definitely check that tool out too!
+I sniped some of the code to get paging working with my tool anyway :)